EndlessParadox1/Blog/README.md

 4. Dynamic and static separation & gateway served by Nginx.
 5. Obey REST API norm.
 6. Implement single page app.
-7. Complete TLS for security.
+7. Complete TLS for security and Http2 for performance.
 8. Async client mode & async server mode implemented by Tokio/Axum.
 9. Docker for automation, isolation and portability.